 - Those with "B" as the last letter of the file name.
-These should be assigned to the measurement setup for the 50-2200 keV energy range. - Spectrum '13_53_31.CNF', which is a Genie-2k spectrum of an irradiated complex geological material.
+These should be assigned to the measurement setup for the 50-2200 keV energy range. - Spectrum '13\53\31\LFC.CNF', which is a Genie-2k spectrum of an irradiated complex geological material.
 This should be assigned to the measurement setup for the 70-3300 keV energy range.
-Please switch off 'Automatically determine spectrum type' during its importing, as this spectrum is of type Dual LFC, but incorrectly states 'PHA+' as its type.
+This spectrum is of type Dual LFC.